open-wa/wa-automate-python/README.md

 ## Docker and remote Selenium Installation

-It may be favorable to run Selenium and the webwhatsapi client as Docker containers.
+It may be favorable to run Selenium and the wa-automate-python client as Docker containers.
 This almost completely avoids any installation problems and any messy local installation or dependency hell.
 The result is a more stable runtime environment for the client, which could run on a headless server.
 Using Docker may also help in developing the library itself.

 ### 1. Create network